groupe-lemmes/en/docs/glossaire.md

 find **all** the lemmas that can produce a given form, or find **the** lemma that the author of the text used to produce this form.
 The lemmatization of a text is done in several steps:
      1. [Tokenization](#tokenization) is transforming text into a list of shapes.
-This operation is not very difficult, but the encoding in UTF-8 sometimes reserves surprises, in using two characters to display only one.
      1. The search for suffixes foreign to the lemma (in Latin, _-que, -ue, -ne_);
      1. Taking into account the [ramiste](#ramus) spelling, [graphic variants](#vargraph)
      1. Lemmatization itself: what lemmas can give this form?
      1. In case of multiple answers, the ranking of the results, starting with the more likely.

 * <a name="lemma">**lemma**</a> --
 A **lemma** is the constituent unit of a lexicon.
 In Latin, a lemma can